Tawny-crowned honeyeater

 The tawny-crowned honeyeater (Gliciphila melanops) is a passerine bird native to southern Australia.

 Taxonomy

 The tawny-crowned honeyeater was originally described by ornithologist John Latham in 1801 as Certhia melanops.
 Its specific epithet is derived from the Ancient Greek terms melano- 'black' and ōps 'face'.

-It was previously classified in the genus Phylidonyris but a recent molecular study has shown it to be more distantly related to members of that genus.
-It was assigned to a new genus Gliciphila by Gregory Mathews in 1912, and is recognised as the only species of the genus.
-DNA analysis has shown honeyeaters to be related to the Pardalotidae (pardalotes), Acanthizidae (Australian warblers, scrubwrens, thornbills, etc.), and Maluridae (Australian fairy-wrens) in the large superfamily Meliphagoidea.
+It was previously classified in the genus Phylidonyris but a molecular study has shown it to be more distantly related to members of that genus.
+It was assigned to a new genus Gliciphila by Gregory Mathews in 1912.

-There are two recognized subspecies of tawny-crowned honeyeater: the nominate Gliciphila melanops melanops and G. melanops chelidonia, an endemic of Tasmania that has a rufous tinge to its plumage.